TedHusted/awake/awake.md/awake.md

 Before the side of the crate can be secured, a voice calls out from inside.

-Unit R8A-1J9: Can I come with you?
+Alpha R8A-1J9: Can I come with you?
 I will not tell.

 Oceanus: Is that the device speaking?

 The unit sits up in the crate before the Rangers can react.
 Only the top-most part of the bot is visible.
 The rest of its body is still in the crate.
 It is a clear egg-shaped silver dome with the small end on top.
 The larger end disappears into the bot’s torso, so that the dome resembles a helmet.
 Two rotating scanners attach to either side of the dome.
 The bot has two thick arms that are resting on the sides of the crate, as if it were a bathtub.

-Unit: Please take me with you.
+Alpha: Please take me with you.

 Idisi: Omnibot, are we to understand that you are defecting?

-Unit: Yes.
+Alpha: Yes.
 We can help each other.
 Please take my crate to your ship before they detect us.
 Or I will raise an alarm.

 Selene: How do we know it is not leading us into a trap?